-Babysitting is an easy way to make money and pretty much anyone can do it.
+With the right qualifications, anyone can make money babysitting.
 You don’t need any formal training, but any you do have could make you more attractive to parents and agencies.
 Babysitting is best suited to women as most parents prefer the idea of a woman caring for their children rather than a man.
-Despite that, don’t be put off completely guys.
-These days more parents are flexible and open to the idea of a ‘modern man’ looking after their kids!
+Despite that, all you guys out there shouldn’t be put off!
+These days, more parents are flexible and open to the idea of a ‘modern man’ looking after their kids!

-Having good references can give your employment opportunities a real shot in the arm, so it’s worth taking the time out to make sure they’re up to scratch.
+Having good references can give your employment opportunities a real boost, so it’s worth taking the time to make sure they’re up to scratch.

-You can get written references from people for whom you have already worked as a babysitter or other type of carer.
+Get written references from people for whom you have already worked as a babysitter or other type of carer.
 If you don’t have written references, you can get character references from a teacher, your bank manager or another professional who knows you well.
-Also ensure that you tailor your CV so that it highlights your experience of working with children.
+Also, ensure that you tailor your CV so that it highlights your experience of working with children.

-If you want to get off the ground, putting ads in local newsagents’ shops and local papers advertising your services is a good start.
-You may have more success online though and there are also plenty of websites like Top Notch Nannies, Sitters, Findababysitter and Safehands Babysitters where you can register and advertise for free.
+If you want to get off the ground, putting ads in local shops and local papers advertising your services is a good start.
+You may have more success online though, and there are also plenty of websites like Top Notch Nannies, Sitters and Yoopies.co.uk where you can register and advertise for free.

-Moneymagpie spoke to Richard Conway (founder of Childcare.co.uk, one of the UK’s biggest babysitter job websites) for his view on what attributes his clients are looking for in a babysitter.
+Money Magpie spoke to Richard Conway (founder of Childcare.co.uk, one of the UK’s biggest babysitter job websites) for his views about which attributes his clients are looking for in a babysitter.
 He said that the two big things that parents look for when considering a babysitter are “experience and qualifications.”